j-fu/GridVisualize.jl/README.md

 | grid, 3D   | y      | y,i    | no    | y,i     |

-With current Makie, the Makie part probably will have some problems.
+Currently, the  Makie part probably will have some problems.